Srlion/Papi/README.md

 To put it another way: to make sure the server’s active admin mod is fully loaded, we need a reliable point where everything is consistent.
 Since an admin mod might load earlier or later, Papi should only be used after all loading is complete.

+Any function inside `sh_papi.lua` that makes use of the internal queue system can be safely called at any stage, even before all addons or admin mods finish loading, since queued actions are automatically executed once everything is ready.

 **You must call Papi.AddPermission on both server and client.**

 ### Active Admin Mod